-- ensure that all incidents of cyberbullying both inside and outside school are dealt with immediately and will be recorded on CPOMS. - ensure that all staff know that they need to report any issues concerning cyberbullying to the Designated Safeguarding Lead. - ensure that parents/carers are informed and attention is drawn annually to the Anti-Bullying policy so that they are fully aware of the school's responsibility relating to safeguarding pupils and their welfare.
-The Anti-Bullying Policy is available at all times on the school website - provide information for parents/carers on online safety and the positive use of technology. - ensure that visitors to the school know how to report any cyberbullying issues to the Designated Safeguarding Lead.
+- ensure that all incidents of cyberbullying both inside and outside school are dealt with immediately and will be recorded on MyConcern. - ensure that all staff know that they need to report any issues concerning cyberbullying to the Designated Safeguarding Lead. - ensure that parents/carers are informed and attention is drawn annually to the Anti-Bullying policy so that they are fully aware of the school's responsibility relating to safeguarding pupils and their welfare.
+The Anti-Bullying Policy is available at all times on the school website - provide information for parents/carers on online safety and the positive use of technology. - ensure that during every Term students are surveyed with regards to Anti-Bullying related questions. - ensure that visitors to the school know how to report any cyberbullying issues to the Designated Safeguarding Lead.